matthewhall/fseui/README.md

 A Firestore Emulator UI.

-> ⚠️ Coincidentally, on the same day I released this package, the Firebase team released firebase-tools 8.4.0 which now includes a local emulator suite.
+> ⚠️ Coincidentally, on the same day I released this package, the Firebase team also released `firebase-tools` 8.4.0 which now includes a local emulator suite.
 See the release notes [here](https://github.com/firebase/firebase-tools/releases/tag/v8.4.0).
 You should use that instead.

 ## Getting started